Skip to content

 Get tax advice before you buy

-We’re mortgage brokers, not tax advisers.
-The tax rules around buy-to-let are complex and personal to your situation.
-We’d always recommend speaking to a qualified accountant before purchasing an investment property.
+We are mortgage brokers, not tax advisers.
+The tax rules around buy-to-let are complicated and they depend on your own circumstances.
+We would always suggest talking to a qualified accountant before you buy an investment property.

 Interest-only vs repayment for buy-to-let

-Most buy-to-let mortgages are taken on an interest-only basis, meaning you only pay the interest each month and repay the capital when you sell the property.
-But repayment is also an option.
+Most buy-to-let mortgages are taken on an interest-only basis.
+You pay only the interest each month, then repay the capital (the amount you originally borrowed) when you sell or refinance the property.
+Repayment is an option too.

 Comparison